Performances: Sept. 27-28, 2pm & 7:30pm at the Schoolhouse Theatre

 Education & College Info:

 ThesCon is a conference for high school theatre students.
-A three day educational event where students can take a variety of theatre workshops (acting, lighting design, make-up, dance, etc) by professionals in the industry, visit with college reps and see performances by area high schools.
+A three-day educational event where students can take a variety of theatre workshops (acting, lighting design, make-up, dance, etc.) by professionals in the industry, visit with college reps and see performances by area high schools.
+Students also get the opportunity to compete in acting & tech competitions and seniors can audition for college scholarships.
 Location: Convention Center in downtown Denver.
 The conference starts Thursday afternoon and runs through Saturday afternoon.
 Students will be missing classes on Friday.
 The conference runs late on Thursday and Friday night (events usually end somewhere between 10-11pm).